LogoLogoSciDraw AI

 Does the SciDraw AI free tier really export SVG?

 Yes.
-Every plan — including the 50-credit/month free tier — includes SVG export with no watermark.
+Every plan — including the signup and daily free-credit workflow — includes SVG export with no watermark.
 We made this an explicit policy because vector export is too important for journal submission to gate.

 What's the best BioRender alternative for chemistry or materials science?